 Green Spaces of Frome Walk – approx 2 miles

 This route is a slightly longer walk around Frome’s green spaces, with more pavements in-between, but some lovely green spaces along the way.
 There’s a few additional loops around Millenium Green and Rodden Meadow, and the possibility of tea and cakes in Victoria Park at the end.
-See the PDF guide for this walk.
+See the PDF for this walk.

 Whatcombe Fields Walk – approx 3.5 miles

 A Circular Walk including Whatcombe Fields, Spring Gardens, Jeffries Lane, Packsaddle Way, and Innox Hill.
 Starting and finishing at the Cheese and Grain.
-See the PDF guide for this walk.
+See the PDF for this walk.

 Open Spaces Walk – approx 5.5miles